 The Laboratory has implemented a graded approach to safeguards and security controls associated with different areas established by the Lab.
-As sensitivity, value, and consequences of compromise of Laboratory assets and activities increase, progressively more restrictive safeguards and security controls are established.
+As sensitivity, value, and consequence of compromise of Laboratory assets and activities increase, progressively more restrictive safeguards and security controls are established.

-- · Adhere to all security procedures. - Promptly report any unusual or suspicious situation to your manager or to security personnel. - · Conduct daily work within security requirements and contribute to the protection of security interests around you. - Lock your workstation when stepping away. - · Promote security awareness and report security anomalies or violations of security requirements to the Responsible Line Manager and the Security Incident Team immediately. - Follow instructions by Protective Force (PF) security forces. - Observe security rules for each area. - Seek help from deployed or core security representatives or the Security Help Desk regarding security requirements, methods for accomplishing a security task, or other questions, concerns, or suggestions. - Stop or pause work when there is a security concern, and if a worker observes a concern in another person's work, inform that person or his or her supervisor immediately. - Ensure that work is authorized and performed in accordance with the Integrated Safeguards and Security Management (ISSM) five-step process. - Notify your group or higher level manager when you are a target of workplace violence or threats of violence or when you know of violent behavior or threats directed at others.
+- · Adhere to all security procedures. - Workers must immediately report any known or potential incident of security concern to the SIT or a Deployed Security Officer/Security Program Lead (DSO/SPL) and to their Responsible Line Manager (RLM). - · Promptly report any unusual or suspicious situation to your manager or to security - · Conduct daily work within security requirements and contribute to the protection of security interests around you. - · Lock your workstation when stepping away. - · Promote security awareness and report security anomalies or violations of security requirements to the Responsible Line Manager and the Security Incident Team immediately. - Follow instructions by Protective Force security forces. - Observe security rules for each area. - Seek help from deployed or core security representatives or the Security Helpdesk regarding security requirements, methods for accomplishing a security task, or other questions, concerns, or suggestions. - Stop or pause work when there is a security concern, and if a worker observes a concern in another person's work, inform that person or his or her supervisor immediately. - · Ensure that work is authorized and performed in accordance with the Integrated Safeguards and Security Management (ISSM) five step process. - · Notify your group or higher-level manager when you are a target of workplace violence or threats of violence or when you know of violent behavior or threats directed at others.
 If the threat is imminent, call 911 and then notify management.